House system at the California Institute of Technology: Fleming House

 Fleming House was built with funds donated by a number of people, and the name Fleming was chosen to honor Arthur H. Fleming, then the chairman of Caltech's Board of Trustees.

 Members of Fleming House are called Flems.
 The house color is red.
 The motto, from the crest as commonly seen on house beer steins, is "Let the Deed Shaw."
 The house battle cry is "Go Big Red!"
-Another important maxim is "Flems stick together!", as well as the slogan "Where men are men, giants walk the earth, and the thundering herd is real" and “Page Sux”.
-Historically, Fleming House did not offer social memberships (nominally citing all non-Fleming undergraduates as "social members"), but a recent decision by the house leadership changed this long-standing policy.
+Another important maxim is "Flems stick together!", as well as the slogan "Where men are men, giants walk the earth, and the thundering herd is real" and "Page Sux".
+Historically, Fleming House did not offer social memberships (nominally citing all non-Fleming undergraduates as "social members"), but a recent decision by the house leadership changed this policy.
 Students may now apply for and obtain Fleming House social membership.

-The physical layout of Fleming House includes rooms numbered 8.5 (formerly the RA apartment, now a triple) and π and “Alley 6.9”.
+The physical layout of Fleming House includes rooms numbered 8.5 (formerly the RA apartment, now a triple),π, and "Alley 6.9".
 The Interhouse Trophy, awarded to the winner of the interhouse athletic competitions, has been awarded to Fleming for the past five years.

 For the past few years, Fleming and Page House have pranked each other regularly and included each other in initiations.

 Fleming cannon

 The Fleming cannon, a Caltech landmark, rests on its wheels on the Olive Walk in front of Fleming.
-As it makes a very loud noise when fired, it is fired to mark important events, such as the end of Rotation, Ditch Day, the end of the term, and graduation.
+As it makes a very loud noise when fired, it is only fired to mark important events, such as the end of Rotation, Ditch Day, the end of the term, and graduation.
 It was originally cast for use in the Franco-Prussian War but eventually found its way to the then-military themed Southwestern Academy in San Marino, California, where it remained on the front lawn between 1925 and 1972.

 In 1972 Fleming class officers got permission from Southwestern Academy to take the cannon, but the underclassmen who mounted new wheels on it and dragged it to campus at night thought they were stealing it.
 It took months of paint stripping and other work to restore it to operational status.
 The Caltech administration ordered its return in 1975, but negotiations began for an official transfer of the cannon back to Caltech in 1980, and in 1981 it was returned on a permanent basis to the Caltech campus.

-The cannon was stolen by Harvey Mudd students in 1986 (as detailed in this article).
-At the demands of both college administrations, the cannon was returned to Fleming House approximately 8 weeks after the prank.
+The cannon was stolen by Harvey Mudd students in 1986.
+At the demands of both college administrations, the cannon was returned to Fleming House approximately eight weeks after the prank.